-The Company's growth strategy is focused on (a) executing on recently awarded flagship programs; (b) structuring and scaling the Company's business to ensure operational success in the execution of expected increased volumes; (c) developing digital solutions for the satellite communications industry and deepening the Company's constellation market share; (d) expanding market leadership in Geointelligence; (e) maximizing robotics and space mission participation; (f) expanding in growing international market; and (g) utilizing strategic M&A to complement organic growth.
+The Company's growth strategy is focused on (a) expanding market leadership in Geointelligence; (b) growing the Company's constellation market share; (c) developing digital solutions for the satellite communications industry; (d) maximizing robotics and space mission participation; and (e) utilizing strategic M&A to complement organic growth.
 We have structured the Company's business for growth, with a strong financial foundation, and intend to continue improving hiring systems, IT systems, and personnel management systems to ensure an efficient integration that will provide operational leverage as expected increased volumes are realized.